 Purpose.
 At Heritage Community Charter School, our express purpose is to provide residents of our community with another choice in education.
-More specifically, our purpose is to offer an educational option that is otherwise unavailable yet highly desired.
+More specifically, our

 Educational Environment.
 Residents of Canyon County have demonstrated an overwhelming demand for choice in education for their children.
 For example, all operating charter schools in the county are reporting significant waiting lists: Victory Charter School - waitlist of 1,791 students; Vision Charter School - waitlist of 396 students; Idaho Arts - waitlist of 507 students; and Thomas Jefferson Charter School - waitlist of